harmony2ww/wwwwserver/SECURITY.md

 # Security Policy
 With using of web server opposite of variants to make demage must to know the dev version is a dev version of a source code.
 With developing source code one of a target is to be secure not only when we using anybody source code, but be secure when using our product of developing.
-With develop security must expect only updated variant of a source code or last year release be created us secure.
-Creating security must make strong principles of all aspects when be variant of incorrect source code release.
-Inside developing of a source code not only a programmer oppinion about the product is a strong there are much of these directions that we could speak about hard secure.
+With develop security must expect only updated variant of a source code or last year release be created us secure.Creating security must make strong principles of all aspects when be variant of incorrect source code release.Inside developing of a source code not only a programmer oppinion about the product is a strong there are much of these directions that we could speak about hard secure.
+There are
-There are directions:
+directions:

  * ISP
  * diferent levelvs of internet service providers.
  * Web hosting